Eolien55/FileClassed/README.md

 ## Configuring

-See `fcs --help` and default.yml in the repo.
-For generating a config file, you can add `-g` flag at the very end of the command.
+Note that you can generate a config file by adding the `-g` flag at the end of the call to `fcs`.
-You can easily configure this program, by creating the according configuration file.
-In Windows, this would be `C:\Users\<User>\AppData\Roaming\fcs\init.yml`.
-This would be `/home/<user>/.config/fcs/init.yml` on Linux or BSD.
-Note that there is no such thing as a system-wide configuration file, for portability reasons (MacOS and Windows people couldn't use it).
-Note finally that editing the configuration file is a lot of pain on MacOS and Windows because of the ugly paths, so you may want to create a link to it in your home directory.

-Note that FileClassed updates automatically when config file changes, except if you use the `-S` flag or set the `static_mode` field  to `true` in the config file.
+The configuration file is located to `C:\Users\<User>\AppData\Roaming\fcs\init.yml` in Windows, `/home/<user>/.config/fcs/init.yml` for Linux and BSD operation systems, and `/Users/<User>/Library/Application Support` for MacOS.

+There are multiple fields, and (almost) each of them corresponds to an option or a flag of this program.
+Refer to `fcs --help` for more information about each of the options.

+The `dirs` field / CLI option sets which directories to look for files to organize.

+The `dest` field / CLI option sets which directory to move the files, once expanded.

+The `once` field / CLI flag makes the program organize the files only once.
+By default, it organizes them, then sleep and organizes them again.

-This program is free software (as stated in LICENSE), and published under the GPLv3 license.
+This program is free software (as stated in LICENSE), and published under the MIT license.